fentanyl (Transdermal route)Pronunciation

 Check with your doctor at regular times while using fentanyl.
 Be sure to report any side effects.

-fentanyl will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
-You will probably be directed to take other pain relievers if you still have pain while using transdermal fentanyl.
+fentanyl will add to the effects of alcohol and other CNS depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, benzodiazepines, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+This effect may last for a few days after you stop using fentanyl.
 Check with your doctor before taking any of the medicines listed while you are using fentanyl.

 Dizziness, lightheadedness, or even fainting may occur when you get up suddenly from a lying or sitting position.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.